google/fuzzer-test-suite/tutorial/structure-aware-fuzzing.md

 The features that affect control flow in the AppCache backend are the HTTP codes, headers indicating whether or not to cache the response, the manifest content for manifest requests, and the URL which was requested.
-We store the URL as part of the message to handle two possible situations: we have a response ready immediately, or we respond to a pending request.
+We store the URL as part of the message to handle two possible situations: either we precache a response to be ready immediately as soon as the request comes in, or we respond to a pending request.
 The second case was needed for a Chrome sandbox escape bug, which is why we model it here.

-The C++ looks like this:
+The C++ looks like this.
+Note that it uses the Session message as the fundamental fuzzed message type:
 ```cpp

 DEFINE_BINARY_PROTO_FUZZER(const fuzzing::proto::Session& session) {